 Global macroeconomic trends, technology spending, and supply chain management market growth are important barometers for our business.
-In the first quarter of 2014, approximately 71% of our total revenue was generated in the United States, 14% in EMEA, and the remaining balance in APAC, Canada, and Latin America.
+In the three and nine months ended September 30, 2014, approximately 74% and 72%, respectively, of our total revenue was generated in the United States, 11% and 13%, respectively, in EMEA, and the remaining balance in APAC, Canada, and Latin America.
 In addition, Gartner Inc., an information technology research and advisory company, estimates that nearly 73% of every supply chain software solutions dollar invested is spent in the United States (46%) and Western Europe (27%); consequently, the health of the U.S. and Western European economies has a meaningful impact on our financial results.